Thomas Wentworth, 1st Earl of Strafford: The failure of impeachment and the Bill of Attainder

-Still, Strafford had served Charles with what the King felt was a high degree of loyalty, and Charles had a serious problem with signing Strafford's death warrant as a matter of conscience, especially as he had explicitly promised Stafford that, no matter what happened, he would not die.
-However, to refuse the will of the Parliament on this matter could seriously threaten the monarchy.
+Still, Strafford had served Charles with what the King felt was a high degree of loyalty, and Charles had a serious problem with signing Strafford's death warrant as a matter of conscience, especially as he had explicitly promised Strafford that, no matter what happened, he would not die.
+However, to refuse the will of Parliament on this matter could seriously threaten the monarchy.
 When he summoned the bishops to ask for their advice, they were divided.
 Some, like James Ussher, Archbishop of Armagh argued that the King could not in conscience break his promise to Strafford to spare him; others, like Bishop John Williams of Lincoln, took the contrary view that reasons of State permitted the King to break his word where a private citizen could not.
 Charles had, after the passing of the attainder by the Commons, for the second time assured Strafford "upon the word of a king, you shall not suffer in life, honour or fortune".

-Strafford now wrote releasing the King from his engagements and declaring his willingness to die to reconcile Charles to his subjects.
-"I do most humbly beseech you, for the preventing of such massacres as may happen by your refusal, to pass the bill; by this means to remove ... the unfortunate thing forth of the way towards that blessed agreement, which God, I trust, shall for ever establish between you and your subjects".
-Whether Strafford was now resigned to death, or whether he thought that the letter, if circulated, might move his enemies to mercy, is still debated.
+According to Cobbett's State Trials Strafford wrote releasing the King from his engagements and declaring his willingness to die to reconcile Charles to his subjects: "I do most humbly beseech you, for the preventing of such massacres as may happen by your refusal, to pass the bill; by this means to remove ... the unfortunate thing forth of the way towards that blessed agreement, which God, I trust, shall for ever establish between you and your subjects".
+David Hume notes an account from Thomas Carte that the letter was "entirely a forgery of the popular leaders", although Hume states his own fidelity to the "common way of telling this story", calling Carte's evidence a "hearsay of a hearsay".

 The King did not release the letter to Parliament.
 Meanwhile, violent mobs threatened the palace with harm to the queen and her children.
 The King's inept efforts to overpower Parliament with military force were revealed by Pym and caused irresistible pressure.
 Charles gave his assent on 10 May, remarking sadly "My Lord Strafford's condition is happier than mine".
 Accounts of Strafford's reaction when he was told that he must die differ: by one account he took the news stoically; according to another he was deeply distressed, and said bitterly "Put not your trust in princes".
 Archbishop Laud wrote that the King's abandonment of Strafford proved him to be "a mild and gracious prince, that knows not how to be, or be made, great".